ALF-QMC/ALF_Tutorial/README.md

 - To add, remove or update installed packages, rerun the installer setup and chose "Install from Internet".

+## Building
+After you have obtained the source code and have set up the build environment you need to build the source files.
+Executing make in the root directory of ALF does the Job.

 ## Editors
 For the coding parts of the exercises we recommend to use a text editor.